maci1011/MaciAdminBundle/README.md

                 media_item:
                     class: 'AppBundle:MediaItem'
                     bridges: 'media' # or ['media','foo'] allow to add directly media to, in this example, an album
-                    remove_in_relation: false # in relations, remove the association, or, with true, delete the item
                     sort_attr: 'position' # allow to sort items in relations, here, the items of an album
             config:
                 roles: [ROLE_ADMIN]